polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

     owner: UIDStr;

     /**
-     * The block (root) that we're sharing.
+     * The namespace that this permission applies to.
+If it's a page that we're
+     * sharing the 'page' attribute is set *along* with the nspace attribute.
      */
-    block?: BlockIDStr
+    nspace: NSpaceIDStr;

     /**
-     * The namespace we're sharing.
+     * The block (root) that we're sharing.
      */
-    nspace?: NSpaceIDStr;
+    page?: BlockIDStr

     /**
      * Set when the user is sharing it with another user.